How to Cut Sentence-Starting Clutter

 The purpose of this paper is to examine This paper examines human resource management practices in innovation.

-There can be no doubt that The company lost profits because of the error.
+There can be no doubt that the The company lost profits because of the error.

 In any event, Mr. Gonzalez frequented the building regularly.

-What happens is that He decides to go back to school.
+What happens is that he He goes back to school.

 Sometimes phrases that are empty when alone become meaningful when paired with another phrase for contrast.
 For example: In that case, as in this case, the plaintiff claimed to have suffered herniated disk because of allegedly defective seats.